 So many of our mentors are Grammy award-winning engineers.
 One thing we’ve found so amazing about this program is that the most successful people in this industry love to pay back and love to be mentors.

-In other institutions, you go to the campus for class.
+At typical schools and institutions, you go to the campus for class.
 You’re responsible for figuring things out, and it’s literally a miracle if you can actually garner some professional assistance from the teacher.
 You’re actually sort of inconveniencing the teacher by asking for any help outside the classroom.
 By contrast, inside a real studio with one student and one mentor, that doesn’t happen because there’s no one else, and you’re not wasting anyone else’s time.
 And you’re also not slowed down.
 If you get the material, you get to move forward at your own pace, so you also don’t have anyone else slowing you down.

 One way to look at this program is that you basically get to “cut in line” because from day one, you’re already inside a recording studio.
 You’re already learning from a mentor.
 Someone’s guaranteed to give you the time you need, and it’s that one-on-one teaching that really allows people to excel, to get the information they need when they need it and in the way that they need it delivered.